Here you can find out what is behind recycling and how you can easily implement it. All the advantages and disadvantages of the recycling loop

 Recycling cycle: this is how recycling works

 Before you throw something away, think about whether you can make something new out of it yourself and upcycle it yourself.
-Simply sew clothes on when you are no longer sitting properly, or design your own blanket or bag from individual pieces that are no longer worn.
+Simply sew over clothes if they no longer fit properly, or create your own blanket or bag from individual pieces that are no longer worn.
 Use old cans as pen holders or flower pots.
-Simply repaint the old dresser and add second-hand handles to give it a new shine.
-There are endless possibilities to transform your old stuff into something new and useful.
+Just repaint that old chest of drawers and add second-hand handles to give it a new shine.
+There are endless possibilities to create something new as well as useful out of your old things.

 If you can no longer use it, make sure that it is properly sorted.
 Glass is sorted by color and disposed of in the glass container.
 Cardboard and paper go into the waste paper bin.
 Packaging made of plastic, metal or composite materials belongs in the yellow sack or bin.
 In addition, it is very helpful for the recycling process if you separate different packaging materials from one another.
 This makes sorting easier later in the landfill within the automatic sorting.

-You can dispose of organic waste either in the compost at home or in the organic waste bin.
-Take electronic devices to the recycling or recycling center, where they can be broken down into their individual parts and reused.
-Since 2016, shops that sell new electrical appliances have also had to accept and recycle old appliances.
-Should you ever be unsure how to properly dispose of a product so that it can be recycled as possible, you can use the Initiative of the dual systems visit.
+You can dispose of organic waste either in your compost at home or in the organic waste bin.
+Take electronic devices to the recycling centre, where they can be dismantled into their individual parts and reused.
+Since 2016, shops that sell new electrical appliances have also had to accept old appliances and recycle them.
+If you are unsure how to properly dispose of a product so that it enters the recycling loop, you can visit the initiative of the dual systems.

 Recycling works and is easier than you think